laurent22/joplin/readme/apps/import_export.md

 Joplin can import notes from plain Markdown file.
 You can either import a complete directory of Markdown files or individual files.

 In the **desktop application**:

 * **File import**: Go to File > Import > MD - Markdown (file) and select the Markdown file.
 This file will then be imported to the currently selected Notebook.
 * **Directory import**: Go to File > Import > MD - Markdown (directory) and select the top level of the directory that is being imported.
 Directory (folder) structure will be preserved in the Notebook > Subnotebook > Note structure within Joplin.

-In the **terminal application**, in [command-line mode](https://github.com/laurent22/joplin/blob/dev/readme/apps/terminal.md#command-line-mode), type `import --format md /path/to/file.md` or `import --format md /path/to/directory/`.
+In the **terminal application**, in [command-line mode](https://github.com/laurent22/joplin/blob/dev/readme/apps/terminal.md#command-line-mode):

+Type `import --format md /path/to/file.md` or `import --format md /path/to/directory/`.

 ### Importing from other applications